sundflux/libvaloa/README.md

 Libvaloa is a small utility library for generating HTML user interfaces using XML+XSL, mainly developed for Webvaloa.

-The UI Interface can be hooked to external template engines too.
+In addition to reference XSL+XML implementation, the UI Interface can be hooked to external template engines.

 ## Features: